WSMorrison/BricksThenMadeNow/README.md

 - Code Institute instructor Simen Daehlin for almost everything else.
 [Simen Daehlin Github](https://github.com/Eventyret)
 - Code Institute mentor Jubrile Akolade provided guidance on where to focus time building the project and an almost infinite amount of other support.
 - All of my Code Institute UCD July 2022 cohort, who have been available to answer questions through Slack.
 - Code Institute tutors accessed through the Code Institute LMS have been helpful with understanding various concepts during instruction.
-- The Code Institute assessment team; I can't imagine what kind of patience and knowledge it would take to look over these projects without losing it.
+- An explanation about how to have Django/Pillow upladed image files go to a specific folder was found [here.](https://youtu.be/O5YkEFLXcRg) The [Django documentation](https://docs.djangoproject.com/en/4.2/topics/files/) could have been a lot clearer about WHERE the example code goes, which is a frustrating aspect throughout working with Django.

 - Big thanks to [Lego](https://www.lego.com/en-ie) for having a toy that allows a tremendous amount of aftermarket and web based support, and for just being pretty rad.
 - A tremendous amount of Lego research was done on [Bricklink](https://www.bricklink.com/v2/main.page) and [Brickset.](https://brickset.com/sets/6301-1/Town-Mini-Figures)